-Whereabouts Filing: Information provided by or on behalf of an Athlete in a Registered Testing Pool (or testing pool if applicable) that sets out the Athlete's whereabouts during the following quarter, in accordance with Article 4.8.
+Whereabouts Filing: Information provided by or on behalf of an Athlete in a Registered Testing Pool that sets out the Athlete's whereabouts during the current and/or following quarter, in accordance with Article 4.8.

-3.5 Interpretation:
+3.6 Interpretation:

-- 3.5.1 The official text of the International Standard for Testing and Investigations shall be published in English and French.
-In the event of any conflict between the English and French versions, the English version shall prevail. - 3.5.2 Like the Code, the International Standard for Testing and Investigations has been drafted giving consideration to the principles of proportionality, human rights, and other applicable legal principles.
-It shall be interpreted and applied in that light. - 3.5.3 The comments annotating various provisions of the International Standard for Testing and Investigations shall be used to guide its interpretation. - 3.5.4 Unless otherwise specified, references to Sections and Articles are references to Sections and Articles of the International Standard for Testing and Investigations. - 3.5.5 Where the term "days" is used in the International Standard for Testing and Investigations, it shall mean calendar days unless otherwise specified. - 3.5.6 The Annexes to the International Standard for Testing and Investigations have the same mandatory status as the rest of the International Standard for Testing and Investigations.
+- 3.6.1 The official text of the International Standard for Testing and Investigations shall be published in English and French.
+In the event of any conflict between the English and French versions, the English version shall prevail. - 3.6.2 Like the Code, the International Standard for Testing and Investigations has been drafted giving consideration to the principles of proportionality, human rights, and other applicable legal principles.
+It shall be interpreted and applied in that light. - 3.6.3 The comments annotating various provisions of the International Standard for Testing and Investigations shall be used to guide its interpretation. - 3.6.4 Unless otherwise specified, references to Sections and Articles are references to Sections and Articles of the International Standard for Testing and Investigations. - 3.6.5 Where the term "days" is used in the International Standard for Testing and Investigations, it shall mean calendar days unless otherwise specified. - 3.6.6 The Annexes to the International Standard for Testing and Investigations have the same mandatory status as the rest of the International Standard.